Te Aho o Te Kura Pounamu Early Childhood Teachers' Collective Agreement

 - they have experienced sexual or racial harassment, or have been discriminated against because of their involvement in a union or other employee organisation, or have suffered duress over membership or non-membership of a union or other employee organisation.

 - they have been discriminated against in terms of the prohibited grounds of discrimination under the Human Rights Act 1993(external link).

 Note: The full meaning of the terms personal grievance, discrimination, sexual harassment, racial harassment, and duress, shall be the meaning given by sections 103 to 110 inclusive of the Employment Relations Act 2000(external link) only.
-For ease of access these are attached at the end of this agreement as Appendix Four.

 As with other employment relationship problems, the parties should always try to resolve a personal grievance through discussion.

 Either party can refer a personal grievance to the Employment Relations Service of the Ministry of Business, Innovation and Employment (MBIE) for mediation assistance, or to the Employment Relations Authority.